-- Give children a few minutes to choose buildings or other objects outdoors and examine them closely, noticing parts, appearance, textures, and patterns.
+- Give children a few minutes to choose buildings or other objects outdoors such as signs, fire hydrants, mailboxes, and lampposts.
+Ask children to examine them closely, noticing parts, appearance, textures, and patterns.

 - Provide magnifiers for close observations.
 Invite the children to draw what they see.